Railway upgrades in Salford

 We’re working with Transport for Greater Manchester to upgrade Salford Central station.

-Following on from the upgrades to the platforms, a new roof has been built on the upper level of the Salford Central station building and platform 2 has been substantially widened, to make it more accessible for disabled people, those with heavy luggage and parents or carers with buggies and pushchairs to access the lift.
+Following on from the upgrades to the platforms, a new roof has been built on the upper level of the Salford Central station building.
+A canopy extension has been installed on Platform 1, and Platform 2 has been substantially widened.
+A glazed ramp roof has been installed to improve accessibility for disabled people, those carrying heavy luggage, and parents or carers with buggies and pushchairs to access the lift.

 Salford Crescent